Depression is no joke. It’s a silent killer. It cripples you from the inside out.

 Depression is something that isolates you.
 You prefer darkness over light, being on your own as opposed to with others, and your care to do anything at all completely vanishes.

 Almost every single person I talk to on Instagram I haven’t met yet.
 But they are people I have been speaking to almost everyday for the last 10 months.
-After my grandfather’s passing, they sent me messages to check in on me to see if I was okay.
+After my grandfather’s passing, they sent me messages to check in on me.
 They sent me their phone numbers to call or message if I needed to.
 And Eduarda messaged me the day of my grandfather’s funeral letting me know that she was thinking of me.
 In a time where I wanted to disappear, these messages reminded me that even though we haven’t met, I had people rooting for me.
 People that reminded me that there are brighter days and that we don’t have to do this alone.

 The post I shared on Instagram about my depression this past year brought so many others into my DMs.
 Some members of my family checking in or sharing their stories, members of Shaun’s family reaching out and sharing their stories too, and people I haven’t met yet saying they’re rooting for me and there if I need them.
 In a time where I have never felt so alone and empty, these messages gave me hope.